Policy for Funding of Graduate Students

 Students are expected to apply for any external fellowships for which they are eligible (SSHRC, FQRSC, Rotary Fellowships, Commonwealth Fellowships, etc.).
 External funding will count towards the student’s total funding package.
 Students must inform the department IN WRITING about any external funding that they have obtained.
 Failure to apply for external funding (if eligible) or to inform us of any funding obtained can result in deductions to subsequent funding from the department.

-As part of their overall funding package, PhD students are expected to TA for four terms, MA students for two.
+As part of their overall funding package, PhD students are expected to TA for 480 hours (normally a total of four courses, one course per term) and MA students for 240 hours (normally a total of two courses, one course per term), typically starting in their second year.
 In other words, the money earned as a TA is included in the funding package and students who fail to apply for TAships or who refuse TAships will have their funding reduced accordingly.
 Students who choose to TA for additional terms will receive their TA salary in addition to their funding package, as will students who are fully funded by external fellowships, or equivalent.
 All allocations of TAships are subject to the requirements set down by AGSEM (go to http://agsem.ca/ for further information).

 Students who teach linguistics courses during the summer or during term time will receive these salaries in addition to their funding package.